LifeBoard

 Icon information

-The lifebuoy has a long lifespan where it can still maintain its buoyancy.
+The life ring has a long lifespan, during which it can still maintain its buoyancy.

 Price